Open Bible Data Home About News OET Key

 BrLXX Η. Οἱ ἔσθοντες τὰς τρυφὰς ἠφανίσθησαν ἐν ταῖς ἐξόδοις, οἱ τιθηνούμενοι ἐπὶ κόκκων περιεβάλλοντο κοπρίας.

 (Aʸ.
-Hoi esthontes tas trufas aʸfanisthaʸsan en tais exodois, hoi tithaʸnoumenoi epi kokkōn perieballonto koprias. )
+Hoi esthontes tas trufas aʸfanisthaʸsan en tais exodois, hoi tithaʸnoumenoi epi kokkōn perieballonto koprias.)

 BrTr He.
 They that feed on dainties are desolate in the streets: they that used to be nursed in scarlet have clothed themselves with dung.

-ULT Those eating the finest food are desolate in the streets.
+⇔ are desolate in the streets.

-⇔ Now waste on the streets.
+⇔ now starve in the streets.

 WEBBE ⇔ Those who ate delicacies are desolate in the streets.